Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: A framework for local face lattices

+Inspired by the lexicographic characterization of convex faces of~\cite{martinez-legaz_LEXICOGRAPHICALCHARACTERIZATIONFACES_}, we develop a framework describing the lattice of convex faces at a point $x \in C$, which we will then use to show the results of \Cref{loc:body.the_joint_supporting_subspace}.
 We begin with a characterization of faces of convex sets.
-In the next few results, we denote $X$ for a real vector space. \begin{theorem}[Facial subspace characterisation of convex faces] Let $C \subseteq X$.
-A subset $F \subseteq C$ is a face of $C$ if, and only if the two following conditions hold. \begin{enumerate} \item $\aff(F) \cap C=F$, \item $C \setminus F$ is convex. \end{enumerate} \end{theorem} \begin{proof}[\hypertarget{loc:facial_subspace_characterisation_of_convex_faces.proof}Proof of \Cref{loc:facial_subspace_characterisation_of_convex_faces.statement}]
+In the next few results, we denote $X$ for a real vector space. \begin{proposition}[Characterization of convex faces by supporting subspaces] Let $C \subseteq X$ be a convex set.
+A subset $F \subseteq C$ is a face of $C$ if, and only if the two following conditions hold. \begin{enumerate} \item $\aff(F) \cap C=F$, \item $C \setminus F$ is convex. \end{enumerate} \end{proposition} \begin{proof}[\hypertarget{loc:characterization_of_convex_faces_by_supporting_subspaces.proof}Proof of \Cref{loc:characterization_of_convex_faces_by_supporting_subspaces.statement}]

 Let $F$ be a face.
 We argue by contradiction that $\aff(F) \cap [C \setminus F] = \emptyset$; let us assume that there is some $z \in \aff(F) \cap [C\setminus F]$.

 If $F$ is a singleton, then $\aff(F) = F$, and $\aff(F) \cap [C \setminus F]= \emptyset$.
 Otherwise, we may assume that $0 \in F \setminus \{z\}$ without loss of generality, because the faces of a convex set are invariant under translation.
 With this assumption, $\aff(F)= \Span(F) = \cone(F-F)$.
 Then $z \in \cone(F-F)$, so there are $y_1, y_2 \in F$ such that $z = \alpha(y_1- y_2)$ for some $\alpha \geq 0$.
 We can rule out the possibility that $z \in [y_1, y_2]$, because by convexity of $F$ it would follow that $z \in F$.
 The remaining possibility is that $y_1 \in [y_2, z[$.
 Further, note that $y_1 \neq y_2$, because otherwise $z = 0$, which disagrees with our assumption that $z \in F\setminus \{0\}$.
 Therefore, $y_1 \in ]y_2, z[$.
 The line segment $[y_2, z]$ has a point $y_1 \in ]y_2, z[ \cap F$.
 Since $y_2, z \in C$, the fact that $F$ is a face implies that $z$ must then be in $F$, in contradiction with our definition of $z$.
 We have therefore shown the claim.